roytang/blog/content/post/2007/11/lorwyn-inaugurals.md

 2-0 win

 Yeah, one more win and possibily top 8!
 But I look at the standings and I'm last among the 5-2s :( Boo!
 21th place, too far away.
 If I win the last round I make top 16 and win three packs.
 Lose, and I probably still get one pack.
-Then, it's practically "no bearning&#8221; for me now, I get at least one pack either way.
+Then, it's practically "no bearning" for me now, I get at least one pack either way.
 (Yes, this story does not end in a top eight finish, I apologize.)

 So I slack off in round 8.
-In a matchup where I need to slack off the least &#8211; pickles.
+In a matchup where I need to slack off the least -- pickles.

 **

-Round 8 &#8211; UB pickles
+Round 8 -- UB pickles

 **

 He's playing pickles with black instead of the usual white for momentary blink.
 He has an aggro mode with Ironfoots and Shadowmages, Cryptic Command for permission, Ancestral Visions for card draw.
 This is the first round I'm playing the pickles combo, so I'm sorta still stupid (or slacking off, as I said.)
-What I understand about the pickles matchup is that you have to be careful not to tap out if your opponent has 10-11 mana already &#8211; since he can lock you down at any time (even less for the white version which has blink).
+What I understand about the pickles matchup is that you have to be careful not to tap out if your opponent has 10-11 mana already -- since he can lock you down at any time (even less for the white version which has blink).

 Game one I lost to pickles lock.